-The standard version of the AM2.1 atmospheric model developed at the Geophysical Fluid Dynamics Laboratory (Anderson et al. 2004) has a horizontal grid spacing of 2 degrees latitude by 2.5 degrees longitude.
-We present results here from a version of AM2.1 with roughly 0.5 degree (~50km) grid spacing, with modified sub-grid closures.
-The moist physics has been modified because the standard AM2 choice results in too quiescent a tropics, with Atlantic storminess particularly suppressed, even as one moves to higher resolution.
+The standard version of the Geophysical Fluid Dynamics Laboratory (GFDL) Atmospheric Model version 2.1 (AM2.1; Anderson et al. 2004) has a horizontal grid spacing of 2° latitude by 2.5° longitude.
+We present results here from a version of AM2.1 with roughly 0.5° $(\sim 50 \text{ km})$ grid spacing, with modified subgrid closures.
+The moist physics has been modified because the standard AM2 choice results in the tropics being too quiescent, with Atlantic storminess particularly suppressed, even as one moves to higher resolution.
 We have also been motivated to try to simplify the moist convective and cloud closures in the model to facilitate studies of the parameter dependence of our results and because we feel that simpler, less intrusive schemes become more justifiable as resolution increases.
 We evaluate the quality of the model's tropical storm statistics by running over observed sea surface temperatures (SSTs) from the 1981-2005 period.
-We then examine the sensitivity of this model to the increase in SSTs projected by several coupled climate models over the 21st century.
+We then examine the sensitivity of this model to the increase in SSTs projected by several coupled climate models over the twenty-first century.

 It is important that a model utilized to project tropical storm statistics into the future be capable of simulating observed trends in storm frequency.
-The well-documented upward trend in the North Atlantic over the past 25 years is well simulated by the regional model analyzed in K07, which is relaxed towards the National Centers for Environmental Prediction (NCEP)-National Center for Atmospheric Research (NCAR) reanalysis (Kalnay et al. 1996) on large scales.
-In this reanalysis, there is a trend towards destabilization of the atmosphere over the Atlantic, and elsewhere in the tropics, raising the question of whether this destabilization, the reality of which has been questioned (Santer et al. 2008), is responsible for a substantial part of the trend in hurricane counts in that model (Garner et al. 2009).
-The model under consideration here does not, on average, produce a destabilization of the mean tropical lapse rate as the ocean temperatures warm due to increasing greenhouse gases.
+The welldocumented upward trend in the North Atlantic over the past 25 years is well simulated by the regional model analyzed in K07, which is relaxed toward the National Centers for Environmental Prediction-National Center for Atmospheric Research (NCEP-NCAR) reanalysis (Kalnay et al. 1996) on large scales.
+In this reanalysis, there is a trend toward destabilization of the atmosphere over the Atlantic, and elsewhere in the tropics, raising the question of whether this destabilization, the reality of which has been questioned (Santer et al. 2008), is responsible for a substantial part of the trend in hurricane counts in that model (Garner et al. 2009).
+The model under consideration here does not, on average, produce a destabilization of the mean tropical lapse rate as the ocean temperatures warm because of increasing greenhouse gases.
 It is of interest whether such a model can simulate the observed positive Atlantic trends, while simultaneously simulating the observed absence of a trend or negative trends in other basins.
 The recent simulation of LaRow et al. (2008) suggests that global models are capable of simulating the Atlantic trend with SST information alone.

 With regard to future projections, a key question is whether or not the details of the SST projections are important for the simulated changes in tropical storm statistics, or if at least some aspects of these changes are robust to these differences.
-Emanuel et al. (2008) suggests considerable sensitivity to differences among the World Climate Research Program Coupled Model Intercomparison Project 3 (CMIP3) model projections, as does continuing work with the K07 Atlantic regional model (Knutson et al. 2008, J. Sirutis, personal communication).
-We are limited by the computational expense in how extensive an exploration of these sensitivities we can perform, but as a start along these lines we compare results obtained with a multi-model mean projection for SSTs with projections from three individual models using trends from the Intergovernmental Panel on Climate Change (IPCC) A1B SRES emissions scenario similar to those used in Knutson et al. (2008).
+Emanuel et al. (2008) suggests considerable sensitivity to differences among the World Climate Research Program (WCRP) Coupled Model Intercomparison Project 3 (CMIP3) model projections, as does continuing work with the K07 Atlantic regional model (Knutson et al. 2008; J. Sirutis 2008, personal communication).
+We are limited by the computational expense in how extensive an exploration of these sensitivities we can perform, but as a start along these lines we compare results obtained with a multimodel mean projection for SSTs with projections from three individual models using trends in the A1B scenario from the Intergovernmental Panel on Climate Change (IPCC) Special Report on Emissions Scenarios (SRES) similar to those used in Knutson et al. (2008).